 Before government service, Atman was an attorney at WilmerHale LLP from 2003-2007.
 His international policy and regulatory practice included representing Fortune 500 companies on U.S. trade policy and market access issues, FCPA/anti-bribery investigations, economic sanctions, export controls, and the CFIUS foreign investment review process.

-Early in his career, Atman served as a National Security Analyst at SAIC on nonproliferation issues, and as a Junior Fellow at the Carnegie Endowment for International Peace for Foreign Policy Magazine.
+Early in his career, Atman served as a Junior Fellow at the Carnegie Endowment for International Peace for Foreign Policy Magazine.

 He received his B.A. in International Relations and an M.A. in International Policy Studies from Stanford University.
 Atman was awarded his law degree from Columbia Law School, where he received the David Berger Memorial Prize for the study of international law, and was a member of the Columbia Law Review.